Guardiola's Positional Play Explained: The Pressing Trap Behind the Possession

 Is Guardiola’s positional play just about keeping possession?

-No — and this is where the consensus is flatly wrong.
+And this is where the consensus is flatly wrong.
 The received wisdom, repeated everywhere from punditry to coaching badges, is that positional play is a possession philosophy: control the ball, control the game, bore the opponent into submission.
 I think that gets the causation exactly backwards.

 Guardiola’s positional play is not a possession system that happens to defend well.
 It is a defensive system that happens to keep the ball.
 The five passing lanes aren’t drawn to help City attack — they’re drawn so that the moment City lose possession, eleven players are already standing where they need to be to win it back.
 Possession is the bait.
 The structure is the trap.